SAP/fundamental-styles/docs/pages/components/toolbar.md

 ## Separator

-Its role is to visually separate items from each other
+Separators should be used to visually separate items from each other.

 {% capture toolbar %}

   <div class="fd-toolbar fd-toolbar--info">